 The Foundation’s role in the DGH redevelopment and expansion project will be to create awareness and visibility surrounding the project, and to most importantly raise funds to help make it possible.
 In the coming months more information will become available regarding a Capital Campaign.

 The Foundation has been out in the community sharing the plans and benefits of the Redevelopment.
-Four sessions were hosted by local businesses MNP LLP, Knightsbridge Robertson Surrette, Office Interiors, and Delta Dartmouth inviting community leaders and key stakeholders to attend.
+Sessions were hosted by local businesses MNP LLP, Knightsbridge Robertson Surrette, Office Interiors, Delta Dartmouth and Shannex inviting community leaders and key stakeholders to attend.
 Briefings offered an opportunity to learn about the impacts of the Redevelopment on healthcare services for families, friends and employees whom the Dartmouth General serves.
-There was a great turnout and participants learned firsthand from some of Dartmouth General’s dedicated experts like Dr. Todd Howlett, Site Chief, Dr. Alex Mitchell, Chief of Surgery, and Dr. Doug LeGay, Site Chief of Orthopaedics, who presented the highlights and impacts.

 The QEII Redevelopment project is the plan to relocate care and services from the Victoria General and Centennial buildings which will be decommissioned by approximately 2020 and later demolished.
 However, the project is much more than replacing aging infrastructure, it's also about planning for the future of care delivery in Nova Scotia to ensure we are meeting patient’s needs now and 30 years from now.